Inside: Description of traditions and information on Christmas in Peru.

-Christmas has been around for a long time in Peru, a largely Catholic nation.
-I have only celebrated Christmas there once, but much of it felt familiar– there was a Christmas tree, exchanging of gifts, and some of the same carols.
-You can find beautiful Nativity sets, like the one we brought back here with us.
-I grew up with a Nativity set that we kids loved to carefully set out each December, and Janio loves to arrange the pieces of this set.
+Christmas has been around for a long time in Peru, a now-largely Catholic nation.
+I have only celebrated Christmas once there, but much of it felt familiar–we had a Christmas tree, exchanging of gifts, and carols.

 We found some beautiful ornaments in the shops in Lima to give our tree some Peruvian flair.
 I love that trees are often made up of ornaments representing important moments and times in our lives, and now our tree includes pieces of both continents.